 Christine and the Queens has had a huge year: they’ve performed at New York’s Webster Hall and Terminal 5 in November on a tour supporting Marina and the Diamonds then slayed in April at Coachella in California and Governor’s Ball in June in New York.
 Now Christine and the Queens returns for a tour that will bring her to Terminal 5 in New York in October and Treasure Island Fest in SFO, among others.

 With over half a million tickets sold in more than 30 countries and acclaimed reviews worldwide PIAF!, THE SHOW – a musical celebration of the life and music of the legendary French chanteuse – returns to America as part of the extended world tour.
-Tickets are on sale now.
-The highlight of the American leg of a 400-performance global tour is the special presentation at Carnegie Hall on January 6, 2017, at 8pm on the 60th anniversary of Edith Piaf's last performance at the famous venue.
+The highlight of the American leg of a 400-performance global tour is the special presentation at Carnegie Hall on January 6, 2017.

 French electro producer Brodinski is coming back to the US in September and October for a tour that brings him from Philadelphia to Seattle.
 In New York the Bromance DJ will play Brooklyn’s Output club on September 24th.
 His mixtape that explore the Atlanta rap scene, ‘The Sour Patch Kid’ will be released on September 9th.